acm-hackschool-f17/Resources/Learn-Session-4-README.md

     ![docker ps](images/docker-ps.png "docker ps")

 * To stop the database from running, type `docker stop bruinplay-mysql`
+* To restart a currently existing container (ie you have't removed it), type `docker start bruinplay-mysql`
 * To remove the container and uninstall MySQL in that container type `docker rm bruinplay-mysql`

 ## [Sequelize](http://docs.sequelizejs.com/): How to include it in your project
 In your node.js project directory, do the following steps:
-1. Run `npm install mysql2 --save`
-2. Run `npm install sequelize --save`
-3. In your `server.js` or app entry point include sequelize
+1. Make sure you are running MySQL in Docker either by starting it for the first time with
     ```
+    docker run --name bruinplay-mysql -p 3306:3306 -e MYSQL_ROOT_PASSWORD=my-secret-pw -d mysql:8.0
+    ```
+   or restarting a stopped instance with
+    ```
+    docker start bruinplay-mysql
+    ```
+2. Run `npm install mysql2 --save`
+3. Run `npm install sequelize --save`
+4. In your `server.js` or app entry point include sequelize
+    ```
     const Sequelize = require('sequelize');
     ```
-4. In `server.js` configure your node app to work with the currently running database connection
+5. In `server.js` configure your node app to work with the currently running database connection
     ```
     const sequelize = new Sequelize('mysql', 'root', "my-secret-pw", {
         host: 'localhost',
         dialect: 'mysql'
     });
     ```
-5. In `server.js` make the actual connection from your app to the database
+6. In `server.js` make the actual connection from your app to the database
     ```
     sequelize
         .authenticate()